dimdenGD/ultimate-express/README.md

 The Ultimate Express.
 Fastest http server with full Express compatibility, based on µWebSockets.

 This library is a re-implementation of Express.js.
 It is designed to be a drop-in replacement for Express.js, with the same API and functionality, while being much faster.
 It is not a fork of Express.js.

+## Differences

+- `case sensitive routing` is enabled by default.

+## Performance tips

+µExpress tries to optimize routing as much as possible, but it's only possible if:
+- `case sensitive routing` is enabled (it is by default, unlike in normal Express).
+- only string paths without regex characters like *, +, (), {}, :param, etc. can be optimized.

+Optimized routes can be up to 10 times faster than normal routes, as they're using native uWS router.

 ## Compatibility